Gain tighter alignment with business objectives. Crystallize your SRE team’s focus on the efforts that matter most to the organization.

 Given their legacy of being developed and employed by so-called digital natives like Google or Facebook, SRE models either implicitly or explicitly assume that large teams of technology experts are available to apply engineering approaches to IT operations and application development.
 However, that’s not the reality for most of the mainstream enterprises that are now seeking to institute SRE models.

-As teams seek to pursue SRE initiatives, the tools in place can offer significant support—or pose a massive detriment.
+As an SRE team seeks to pursue SRE initiatives, the tools in place can offer significant support—or pose a massive detriment.
 The reality is that many organizations looking to adopt SRE models are either employing loosely connected toolchains or open-source tools developed in house.
 While some of the largest technology companies have the internal resources to make do-it-yourself or point-tool approaches work; that doesn’t mean it’s the optimal approach for most enterprises.
 On the contrary, these approaches can represent significant efforts that derail SRE adoption, leaving teams spending too much time, and realizing too little value for their efforts.

 To fully capitalize on SRE models, teams need platforms that provide scalable, flexible, and easy-to-use automation that can be aligned with complex, dynamic enterprise IT environments and rapidly evolving business requirements.

-It is vital that the golden signals and service-level indicators being monitored ultimately track what matters most: the user experience.
-Having this visibility is essential if teams are to manage their error budgets intelligently.
+It is vital that the golden signals and SLIs being monitored ultimately track what matters most: the user experience.
+Having this visibility is essential if SRE teams are to manage their error budgets intelligently.
 However, in today’s environments, determining how to identify and track the right metrics is more easily said than done.

-To effectively adopt SRE models, teams need to establish comprehensive coverage that delivers unified visibility of the entire enterprise ecosystem, whether teams are running legacy on-premises technologies, modern services and systems, or a mix of both.
-They need visibility that spans from mobile applications to networks and mainframes.
+To effectively adopt SRE models, teams need to establish comprehensive coverage that delivers unified visibility of the entire enterprise ecosystem, whether development teams are running legacy on-premises technologies, modern services and systems, or a mix of both.
+The software engineer needs visibility that spans from mobile applications to networks and mainframes.

 Today, it’s no longer enough to monitor a monolithic computing stack or a discrete infrastructure element; it’s about making complex, modern ecosystems observable.